AllKind/iptables-bash_completion/README.md

 Description
 ===========

-Programmable completion specification (compspec) for the bash shell to support the iptables program (netfilter.org).
+Programmable completion specification (compspec) for the bash shell to support the iptables and ip6tables programs (netfilter.org).

 Programmable completion allows the user, while working in an interactive shell, to retrieve and auto-complete commands,